StoneMasons4106/sleeper-ffl-discordbot/README.md

 * See who has a specific player.

-* Access to starter-fantasy-points, and game-stats commands which will be available only to patrons on Patreon meeting the Patron Tier.
+* Access to starter-fantasy-points, game-stats, waiver-order, and transactions commands which will be available only to patrons on Patreon meeting the Patron Tier.

 * Scheduled messages to keep your league up to date and notify you of the latest information following the schedule below: